qiime2/q2-fragment-insertion/README.md

 ### Assign taxonomy

-The *fragment-insertion* plugin provides two alternative methods to assign a taxonomic lineage to every fragment.
+The *fragment-insertion* plugin provides a method to assign a taxonomic lineage to every fragment.
 Assume the tips of your reference phylogeny are e.g. OTU-IDs from Greengenes (which is the case when you use the default reference).
 If you have a taxonomic mapping for every OTU-ID to a lineage string, as provided by Greengenes, function `classify-otus` will detect the closest OTU-IDs for every fragment in the insertion tree and report this OTU-IDs lineage string for the fragment.
 Thus, the function expects two required input artifacts: 1) the representative-sequences of type `FeatureData[Sequence]` and 2) the resulting tree of a previous `sepp` run which is of type `Phylogeny[Rooted]`.
-For the example, we also specify a third, optional input [taxonomy_gg99.gza](https://raw.githubusercontent.com/biocore/q2-fragment-insertion/master/taxonomy_gg99.gza) of type `FeatureData[Taxonomy]`.
+For the example, we also specify a third, optional input [taxonomy_gg99.qza](https://raw.githubusercontent.com/biocore/q2-fragment-insertion/master/taxonomy_gg99.qza) of type `FeatureData[Taxonomy]`.

     qiime fragment-insertion classify-otus \
       --i-representative-sequences rep-seqs.qza \
       --i-tree insertion-tree.qza \
-      --i-reference-taxonomy taxonomy_gg99.gza \
+      --i-reference-taxonomy taxonomy_gg99.qza \
-      --o-classification taxonomy.gza
+      --o-classification taxonomy.qza

 Output artifacts:
    - `insertion-taxonomy.qza`: ~[view]()~ | [download](https://github.com/biocore/q2-fragment-insertion/blob/master/Example/insertion-taxonomy.qza?raw=true)

 You need to make sure, that the `--i-reference-taxonomy` matches the reference phylogeny used with function `sepp`.

-Alternatively, you can use the function `classify-paths` to a taxonomy.
-The lineage strings are obtained by traversing the insertion tree from each fragment tip towards the root and collecting all taxonomic labels in the reference tree along this path.
-Thus, taxonomy is only as good as provided reference phylogeny.
-Note, taxonomic labels are identified by containing two underscore characters `_` `_` as in Greengenes. **As of Nov 2017: We do NOT encourage the use of this function, since it has not been compared to existing taxonomic assignment methods.
-Particularly since the default reference tree is not inline with the reference taxonomy.**

 ### Import representative sequencs into QIIME 2 artifact